Healthy habits for nannies during COVID-19

 Look after your mental health

 Remember to step back and acknowledge this for what it is – a global crisis.
-Your nanny work can be a good distraction to stay busy but consider what habits you’re forming outside of work.
+Your nanny work can be a good distraction to stay busy but consider what Healthy habits for nannies you’re forming outside of work.
 How are you supposed to care for others if you don’t take care of yourself?
 Meditation and yoga are a great way to start or end the day if you need to quiet your mind (I recommend Insight Timer as a free app for 100s of guided meditations).
 If you’re going home to an empty house, find some ways to connect virtually or pick up the phone for a chat with family and friends.
 This style of connecting is new for many but with this being the new normal for awhile we all have to get used to it.
 My advice is to just dive in because the more you do it, the more natural and easy it will feel.